jlindermeir/flugrost/README.md

 impl<D: Nat>              BroadcastOneDim<D> for D   { type Output = D; }
 ```

-Larger shapes build on this to compute a new `Output` shape at compile time
+Larger shapes build on this to compute a new `Output` shape at compile time.
-【F:src/broadcast.rs†L1-L52】.

 ## The `NDArray` type